 According to SummitPost, Crawford Path “is the premier hiking trail in the southern Presidentials and the trail constitutes a significant portion of a 'Presidential Traverse.'”
 The Presidentials are a sub-range of mountains, all named after former Presidents, that lie in the National Forest and make a popular hiking route.
 Additionally, the section of Crawford Path between Mount Pierce and Mount Washington Crawford Path is a key part of the famous Appalachian Trail.

 As the “premier” trail in the area, Crawford Path receives heavy traffic.
 Unfortunately, it hasn’t received heavy maintenance and is suffering the strains of over-use.
-In 2018, the NFF will work with local groups and the Forest Service to rehabilitate the trail and ensure that it will endure for another two-hundred years.
-This work will wrap up just in time to celebrate the 200th Anniversary of this legendary trail.
+In 2018, the NFF worked with local groups and the Forest Service to rehabilitate the trail and ensure that it will endure for another two-hundred years.
+This work wrapped up just in time to celebrate the 200th Anniversary of this legendary trail.